 - 1. No individual whose Membership in Capital Health Plan has been terminated for cause (see the Termination of Individual Membership for Cause subsection), shall be eligible to re-enroll in Capital Health Plan. - 2.
 No person shall be refused enrollment or re-enrollment in Capital Health Plan because of race, color, creed, marital status, sex, or age (except as provided in the Eligibility Requirements for Dependents subsection above). - 3.
-The Subscriber must notify Capital Health Plan as soon as possible (but no later than 30 days) when a Dependent is no longer eligible for Membership.
-If a Dependent fails to continue to meet each of Capital Health Plan's eligibility requirements, and such proper notification is not timely provided by the Subscriber to Capital Health Plan, Capital Health Plan shall have the right to retroactively terminate Membership of such Dependent to the date any such eligibility requirement was not met, and to recover an amount equal to the allowed amount for services and/or supplies provided, following such date less any Premium received by Capital Health Plan for such Dependent for coverage after such date.
-Upon Capital Health Plan's request, the Subscriber shall provide proof, which is acceptable to Capital Health Plan, of a Dependent's continuing eligibility for Membership.
+The Subscriber must notify Capital Health Plan and their Employer Plan Sponsor as soon as possible (but no later than 30 days) when a Dependent is no longer eligible for Membership.
+If a Dependent fails to continue to meet each of Capital Health Plan's eligibility requirements, and such proper notification is not timely provided by the Subscriber to Capital Health Plan, Capital Health Plan shall have the right to retroactively terminate Membership of such Dependent to the end of the month in which such eligibility requirement was not met, and to recover an amount equal to the allowed amount for services and/or supplies provided following such date, less any Premium received by Capital Health Plan for such Dependent for coverage after such date.
+Upon Capital Health Plan's request, the Subscriber shall provide proof, which is acceptable to Capital Health Plan, of a

+Dependent's continuing eligibility for Membership.